unscriptable/module-ideas/es3-compat.md

 );
 ```

-This isn't a complete answer.
+This is not a complete answer.
 Devs could still programmatically decorate the
 thing labeled by `export:`.
 But it seems that the ES6 syntaxes can't prevent
 this fully, either?
+Also: `export` is a reserved word.

 Also: how to declare imports declaratively?

+What if there were a syntax that could be made to be ES3/5 compatible just by
+adding parentheses, commas, braces, and/or other operators?

 ```js
 // formal syntax: